-SAC: SAC children may be swiped in by their parent/designated representative using their key fob (pass card) at the front desk or the child/youth will key their personal identification number (PIN) into CYMS and the parent/designated representative and/or SAC staff will then sign the child/youth in, as above.
-Under no circumstances will the parent/designated representative move beyond the front desk without first swiping in.
-The child(ren) then "sign" themselves into the activity room using the room's accountability board.
-SAC children through fifth grade may not leave a program unaccompanied.
+SAC: SAC children may be swiped in by their parent/designated representative using their key fob (pass card) at the front desk.
+At the front desk, after swiping the child in, the parent/designated representative will sign the child in, annotating his/her name, date, time and signature.
+Under no circumstances will the parent/designated representative move beyond the front desk without first swiping and signing.
+The child(ren) then "sign" themselves into the activity room by getting their individual button from the accountability board and handing it to the staff member in that activity room.
+SAC children kindergarten through fifth grade may not leave a program unaccompanied (please ask SAC staff if you would like to request an exception to this for fifth grade students).

-To pick up a child at SAC, the patron will show their identification at the front desk, swipe their key fob and sign the child out.
-Additionally, the child will sign themselves out on the room's accountability board.
+To pick up a child at SAC, the patron will show their identification at the front desk.
+The child will "sign" themselves out by placing their individual button on the accountability board.
+Then, the patron will swipe their key fob and sign the child out.

 MST: MST youth are allowed to enter and depart the facility without a parent/designated representative.
-Upon arrival, MST youth will swipe their key fob or enter their PIN and sign in before they may participate in the CYS program.
+Upon arrival, MST youth will swipe their key fob and sign in before they may participate in the CYS program.
 When leaving, MST youth will swipe their key fob and sign out.